•Title: The Path Of The Law

 The hasty reader might assume that this book was written too long ago to be of any practical use to a modern law student or lawyer.
 But a careful reader will immediately realize that Holmes has much to offer us today.
 Holmes sums up his entire book in two short paragraphs:

 “I take it for granted that no hearer of mine will misinterpret what I have to say as the language of cynicism.
 The law is the witness and external deposit of our moral life.
 Its history is the history of the moral development of the race.
-The practice of it, in spite of popular jests, tends to make good citizens and good men.
+The practice of it, despite popular jests, tends to make good citizens and good men.

 When I emphasize the difference between law and morals I do so with reference to a single end, that of learning and understanding the law.
 For that purpose you must definitely master its specific marks, and it is for that I ask you for the moment to imagine yourselves indifferent to other and greater things.”